 Entering one of the rapids.

 The next day the firm's boatbuilder took me to see a storage shed where usually every winter he builds one new boat for the fleet.
 These are the tour boats outfitted with shelters for winter tours.

 His saw was interesting in that it had a cutout, which is said was to reduce surface area and friction.
 Its the first time I've seen this.

-He claimed he region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more standard flat-steel nails and also the typical chisel for piloting nail holes.
+He claimed the region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more standard flat-steel nails and also the typical chisel for piloting nail holes.

 He uses no drawings, relying on memorized dimensions and this set of patterns.
 He won't be building a boat next winter but definitely the winter following.
 I have an idea it could possibly be a workshop for those interested in learning traditional Japanese boatbuilding.
-We'll see if the company would be interested in such a partnership.
+I've spoken to them and the company is interested in such a partnership.
 We'll see about putting a program together.